-Fold the top of the rectangle downward until it meets the edge.
+Then, fold the top of the rectangle downward until it meets the edge.

-Fold the edges of the rectangle inward about an inch or two.
+Finally, fold the edges of the rectangle inward about an inch or two.

 Flip your loaf over so it rests seam side down.
 If your loaf needs a little extra shaping, use the edges of your hands to gently cup the sides of your loaf and push the edges under to build up tension.
 Try not to break the outer skin of your bread while you do this, or you’ll end up with a hole in your loaf.

 Let your loaf sit for 5 to 10 minutes, and then transfer to a lightly greased loaf pan.
 Use a thin spatula to tuck in the sides if your loaf came undone during the transfer.